 What will attending Barnes-Jewish College of Nursing really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
 You can find the Barnes-Jewish College of Nursing's net cost calculator on their website.